 To start, Google actually had pretty good numbers in its quarterly earnings, with revenue rising 25% to $10.5 billion.
 The real problems are: Google’s ability to communicate with investors what the future plans will be regarding its investment strategy; how will the firm monetize some of its assets; and the European economy.

 Part of the job for the executives of any organization is to let investors know what their investment strategy and guiding future expectations are with a solid business plan.
-While Google’s CEO Larry Page has tried to alleviate investor concerns, a drop of over seven percent immediately after the quarterly earnings release obviously shows there was a disconnect between what investors believed … Read More
+While Google’s CEO Larry Page has tried to alleviate investor concerns, a drop of over seven percent immediately after the quarterly earnings release obviously shows there was a disconnect between what investors believed they … Read More

 Two big eurozone countries are headed back to recession this year.

 Spain, the eurozone’s fourth largest economy, will fall back into recession in early 2012, according to a statement made by its Economy Minister.Spainhas the highest unemployment rate in the eurozone at a staggering 21.5%.Spainand its citizens are in real trouble.

 Italy, the third largest eurozone economy, will also be technically in a recession in the first half of 2012.
 Italian consumer confidence sits at its lowest level in 16 years.
 We can see this in retail sales, which were at a 10-year low this holiday season (source: Codacons web site).Italyand its citizens are in real trouble.